|

 Think of it like figuring out where you are on a walk by combining a pedometer that's slightly off with a compass that's slightly off.
 Neither is right on its own, but together they beat either one alone.
 That's the whole idea, run a few hundred times a second.

-Heads up: the Pose EKF is the most involved part of the library to tune.
+Heads up: the EKF stack is the most involved part of the library to tune.
 If you're not comfortable adjusting filter noise values, leave it off until you are.
 A badly tuned filter is worse than no filter.

 Sometimes the straight line to where you want to go runs through something you can't drive over.
 HoloLib has two ways to deal with that, depending on how much control you want.

 Recursive waypoint generation is the planned approach.
-Before the robot moves, it checks whether the straight path to the target crosses any obstacle you've defined (each one a circle on the field).
+Before the robot moves, ObstacleManager checks whether the straight path to the target crosses any obstacle you've defined (each one a circle on the field).
 If it does, the library inserts a waypoint that clears the obstacle, then checks the new path again, and keeps going until the whole route is clear.
 It's like rerouting around a building on a map before you start driving.

 Artificial Potential Fields (APF) is the reactive approach.
 The target pulls the robot toward it like a magnet, and every obstacle pushes the robot away.
 Add those forces together each tick and you get a direction to drive.
 HoloLib also adds a sideways "tangential" push so the robot glides around an obstacle instead of stalling against it head-on.